 Healthcare in Pakistan varies considerably, depending on a number of factors.
 Those living in larger cities will find that the healthcare available is adequate, whereas in rural areas it can be of an extremely poor standard.

-Efforts to upgrade the healthcare system in Pakistan have been put into place, with a universal healthcare programme underway, but it is yet to show considerable improvement.
+Efforts to upgrade the healthcare system in Pakistan have been put into place, with plans to establish a universal healthcare programme by 2025.
+This is yet to show significant progress though.

 Emergency response is unreliable, with limited numbers of ambulances.
 In the event of an emergency, taking a taxi or driving to the hospital can often be a wiser option.